nealrobbins/liferay-docs/discover/commerce/articles/08-customer-portal/02-shipments.markdown

     status.
 Enter an estimated shipping date and delivery date, and click *Save.*

+To split an order into multiple shipments, simply repeat the above process, selecting the same order in step 2.
+Of course, you won't have this option if you selected all of the order's products in step 3 the first time through.

 You can return to shipment at a later time, either to add or remove products or to update it's status: